Former Mikasa Hotel

 Google Maps

 The Former Mikasa Hotel is about a one-hour walk from Karuizawa Station.
-The best way to get there is by rental bike or taxi.
-Bikes are available for rent in front of the station.
+The easiest way to get there is by rental bike or taxi.
+Bikes are available for rent just outside the station.

 Reviews